Telepact/telepact/README.md

 clients to upgrade their experience as deemed appropriate by the client, optionally using:

-- jAPI client libraries that help facilitate crafting of JSON payloads
+- jAPI client libraries that help facilitate crafting of jAPI messages
 - Generated code for further increased type safety
 - A built-in binary serialization protocol for optimized efficiency
-- A built-in mechanism to omit fields from responses for further optimized efficiency
+- A built-in mechanism to omit fields from responses for optimized efficiency

 These client features are built-in via the jAPI library used by the server, such that all of these features are available to the client automatically, without